sgigou/NF-Pixels/README.md

 ## Installation

+The easiest way to get the last version is to get files from the [releases page](https://github.com/sgigou/NF-Pixels/releases).

 You will find `ttf` and `otf` files in the [fonts directory](fonts/).

 You can also take a look at the [sources folder](sources) to find the work files.